weakweak/riff.tf/_posts/2017-01-01-assassination.md

 I'll make a note of any changes to the guide and the date it was updated here if you want to come back in the future to check for changes.

-**Last updated: Thursday 15th June 2017 - Poison Bombing the meters**
+**Last updated: Friday 16th June 2017 - Poison Bombing the meters**

 Please note things are subject to change in the early days of patch 7.2.5 when things are discovered and hot fixes happen.
-Also both talent and opener sections are assuming Tomb of Sargeras progression and thus t20 being worn.
+I also did not include any specific opener for tier 19 and Mantle as people have not really settled on one and you will be wanting to wear tier 20 as soon as possible anways.

 <div id="toc"></div>